Joseph Altuzarra: Altuzarra

 In its early years, the Altuzarra brand was self-financed with help from Altuzarra’s family; his mother Karen served as the company's CEO.
 The first collection was picked up by Dover Street Market, Ikram and Barneys New York.

 In the following years, Altuzarra collaborated on collections with J. Crew (2012) and Target (2014).

 From 2013 to 2020, Kering held a minority stake in the brand.

 Since 2017, Altuzarra’s studio has been based in New York's Woolworth Building.

 In 2017, Altuzarra announced that it would present its runway show to Paris Fashion Week for the spring 2018 season with plans to show there indefinitely.
 After showing in Paris for four years, Altuzarra settled back in New York in 2021.

 In 2019, Altuzarra's design of a women's all gold, full-length evening gown was worn by Awkwafina at the 2019 Met Gala whom he accompanied on the runway and entrance staircase on the evening of the event.

+In September 2020, Altuzarra made a bandana as part of Joe Biden's "Believe in Better" fashion collection, which included collaborations from 18 other fashion designers around the country as part of the Biden's 2020 presidential campaign.

 In 2022, Altuzarra launched a second line, Altu.

 In 2024, New York-based investment firm P180 took a minority stake in Altuzarra.

 Also in 2024, Altuzarra teamed with home furnishings brand Kravet Couture on a collection of home textiles and wall coverings.